General Glove Use

 Does glove powder cause latex allergies?

-Why, then, are powder free gloves less likely to cause reactions?
+Why are powder‑free gloves less likely to cause reactions?

 Can using nitrile gloves eliminate allergic reactions?